 An RCA minister is eligible and required to participate when serving an RCA church or institution.
 Lay employees and non-RCA ministers are eligible to participate when serving an RCA church or institution with the written authorization of their employer.

 To enroll an employee in the RCA 403(b) Retirement Program, BOBS needs to set up the employee in the Fidelity system.
 Please complete the Participant Information Form for each eligible participant and return it to BOBS.
 BOBS will use the information to set up the RCA 403(b) account and will notify the employer once the process is complete.

 Fidelity will send an enrollment package to new participants for beneficiary designation, salary deferral elections, and investment information.

 Participants can contribute pre-tax dollars to their account by deferring part of their salary.

 Participants are encouraged to change their salary deferral elections online through their NetBenefits account.
 BOBS receives the weekly salary elections activity report from Fidelity and notifies employers about the elections made by their participants during the week.
 The employer then makes the necessary adjustments in the payroll system.

 Alternatively, participants can complete a Salary Reduction Agreement and give it to the employer directly for processing.
 For compliance purposes, please return a copy of the Salary Reduction Agreement to BOBS each time a new election is made.

 Ensuring correct contributions

-To ensure that all ministers are receiving sufficient contributions to their retirement accounts, BOBS conducts the Retirement Program Contribution Verification Project.
+To ensure that all ministers are receiving sufficient contributions to their retirement accounts, BOBS conducts the contribution verification program.
 Annually, we request salary information from churches to verify that the proper amount is being contributed to the retirement account of each pastor.
-The request for information is sent to church as part of the Consistorial Report Form (CRF).
+The request for information is sent to churches as part of the Consistorial Report Form (CRF).
 Churches, classes, and other RCA employers are responsible for bringing these payments up to date.